 A “Change Drive Letter or Path” window will appear.

-5. At Assign the following drive letter, you select a drive letter.
-I would select a letter between M and Z, because earlier drive letters may still get assigned to other drives.
+5. At Assign the following drive letter, you click on the selection menu button and select a drive letter between M and Z, because Microsoft Windows rarely uses these drive letters.

 6. When you're done, you click on OK.

 Now you will get the following warning; Some programs that rely on drive letters might not run correctly.
 Do you want to continue?.

 The new drive letter is now assigned to the USB drive.

 The USB drive will, from now on, always get the same drive letter when you connect it to your PC.

 8. You can now close Disk Management.

 How to assign a permanent drive letter to a USB drive in Windows 10 & 11